TL;DR

 Reclassify Product DNA at meaningful growth stages.
 That does not require a giant rebrand.
 It requires an honest review of what has shifted in the buyer, rollout, and monetization reality.

-Then update the operating model to match.
+• Update the operating model to match reality.
 Rewrite handoff rules.
 Redesign trial and onboarding around the later-stage activation path.
-Adjust packaging, buyer proof, and sales-support assets.
-Treat the scale shift as a structural change rather than a temporary friction patch.
+Adjust packaging and sales-support assets.

 The practical rule is simple: do not keep running the earlier-stage playbook just because it once worked.
 Reclassify the product as the product's buyer reality changes.